pjchavarria/Swift-Gif/README.md

 iOS application written in Swift using Alamofire networking library, SwiftyJSON JSON parsing library and Objective-C libraries

+###Update:
+- Using autolayout with animations.
+- Supports portrait and landscape.
+- Supports iPhone and iPad.

 <img src="Swift-Gif/demo.gif" width="276"/>

 ## Libraries Used